Air Force vs. UNLV NCAA Football Odds, Plays and Insights | November 26, 2021

 UNLV Stats and Trends

-- UNLV has seven wins against the spread in 11 games this year.

-- The Rebels have been underdogs by 17.5 points or more five times this year and are 3-2 ATS in those matchups.
+- This season, the Rebels have an against-the-spread record of 3-2 in their five games as an underdog of 17.5 points or more.

-- UNLV has hit the over in 50% of its opportunities this year (five times in 10 games with a set point total).
+- UNLV has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).

-- When UNLV scores more than 19.5 points, it is 5-2 against the spread and 2-6 overall.
+- UNLV is 5-2 against the spread and 2-6 overall when the team puts up more than 19.5 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.